Program

 The following paper presentations and short talks will be delivered during the presentation sessions.
 Those registered for the full conference can attend these talks in-person or online.
 Each talk will be 15 minutes with 5 minutes of questions and answers with the author(s).

 The times for the presentation of each talk are shown both below and in the main schedule above (cross referenced by the talk number).
-The table above also provide the room number.
 A Zoom link for each room will be emailed to registered participants a few days before the conference starts.

 Talk Talk Title Authors